adrestia716/curriculum_vitae/README.md

 **Technical Project Manager III**

 Provided leadership and direction to project management initiatives.
-Led EMR integration with native, homegrown solution.
+Led EMR integration with native, homegrown solutions.
 Implemented software updates to support cutting edge science algorithms.
 Served on the new building design committee and Young Professionals Group as Professional Development VP.

 ### Key Achievements